 Kurt’s Acoustic Was an Extremely Rare Model

-The heavy electronics in use did the guitar absolutely no favors, and because they were mounted directly in the Adirondack spruce top, they really killed the tone.
-Because of that, this model was extremely unpopular, and only remained in production for 1 year, from 1958 to 1959.
-A total of 302 examples were made, with Kurt’s being number 7 of the series.
+The heavy electronics in use did the guitar absolutely no favors.
+And because they were mounted directly in the Adirondack spruce top, they really killed the tone.
+Because of that, this model was extremely unpopular and only remained in production for 1 year, from 1958 to 1959.
+A total of 302 were made, with Kurt’s being number 7 of the series.

 In fact, because of the tone loss, Cobain’s D-18E was equipped with a Bartolini 3AV sound hole pickup, something Kurt had previously used on his Epiphone Texan.